James Cowles Prichard

-James Cowles Prichard (11 February 1786 – 23 December 1848) was a British physician and ethnologist with broad interests in physical anthropology and psychiatry.
+James Cowles Prichard (11 February 1786 – 23 December 1848) was a British medical doctor and ethnologist with broad interests in physical anthropology and psychiatry.
 His influential Researches into the Physical History of Mankind touched upon the subject of evolution.
 From 1845, Prichard served as a Medical Commissioner in Lunacy.
 He also introduced the term "senile dementia".

 Life

 Prichard was born in Ross-on-Wye, Herefordshire.
 His parents Thomas and Mary Prichard were Quakers: his mother was Welsh, and his father was of an English family who had emigrated to Pennsylvania, which had been founded by Quakers.
 Within a few years of his birth in Ross, Prichard's parents moved to Bristol, where his father now worked in the Quaker ironworks of Harford, Partridge and Cowles.
 Upon his father's retirement in 1800 he returned to Ross.
 As a child Prichard was educated mainly at home by tutors and his father, in a range of subjects, including modern languages and general literature.

 Rejecting his father's wish that he should join the ironworks business, Prichard decided upon a medical career.
 Here he faced the difficulty that as a Quaker he could not become a member of the Royal College of Physicians.
 Therefore, he started on apprenticeships that led to the ranks of apothecaries and surgeons, first studying under the Quaker obstetrician Dr Thomas Pole of Bristol.
 Apprenticeships followed to other Quaker physicians, and to St Thomas' Hospital in London.
 In 1805, he entered medical school at Edinburgh University, where his religious affiliation was no bar.
 Also, the Scottish medical schools were held in esteem, having contributed greatly to the Enlightenment of the previous century.

 He took his M.D. at Edinburgh, his doctoral thesis of 1808 being his first attempt at the great question of his life: the origin of human varieties and races.
 Later, he read for a year at Trinity College, Cambridge, after which came a significant personal event: he left the Society of Friends to join the established Church of England.
 He next moved to St John's College, Oxford, afterwards entering as a gentleman commoner at Trinity College, Oxford, but taking no degree in either university.

 In 1810 Prichard settled at Bristol as a physician, eventually attaining an established position at the Bristol Infirmary (BRI) in 1816.
 While working at the BRI, Prichard lived in the Red Lodge.
 This was also where he wrote Researches into the Physical History of Man.

 In 1845 he was made one of the three medical Commissioners in Lunacy, having previously been one of the Metropolitan Commissioners, and moved to London.
 He died there three years later of rheumatic fever.
 At the time of his death he was president of the Ethnological Society and a Fellow of the Royal Society.
 (Note: Prichard was elected FRS in 1826 or 1827: Royal Society records give both dates.)